 Here’s why it’s important to notice the difference: Both types of thread winds are designed to deliver thread a particular way.
 If you do it “the other” way, you may experience tension issues, or other weird problems.
 It doesn’t matter here if we’re talking about a serger, sewing machine or even a longarm quilting machine.
 All are equally affected by this.

 - Stack wound thread spools are meant to turn as the spool empties.
 If the thread comes off the top (or for a horizontal spool pin – comes off the side), there’s extra twist introduced, and it can cause tension issues.
+Think of taking the toilet paper off the roll from the top as opposed to the side as it’s designed to.
+GO ahead and try it!
 For most machines, a stack wound spool will do best on a vertical pin.

 - Cross wound thread is meant to come off the top (or the side if the pin is horizontal), and if the spool turns with it, it causes tension issues, because the thread wasn’t expected to have the extra resistance.
 Look at the image of the sergers below.
 You will notice that a great deal of design decision has gone into thread delivery.
 Do you think they’d have that ugly telescoping piece and the huge thread apparatus if they didn’t have to?
 They do this because sergers are very tension sensitive and thread delivery is very important.
 Notice how the thread has to come off the top of the cones the way the serger is designed?
 So too your sewing machine.